openedx/open-edx-proposals/oeps/oep-0052/decisions/001-schema-representation.rst

 Consequences
 ------------

-We will have potentially different schema for what data is available within a service compared to between services.
+* We will have potentially different schema for what data is available within a service compared to between services.

+* The initial implementation will require a dependency on pulsar/kafka in the shared library that holds the relevant schema and objects.

 Rejected Alternatives
 ---------------------